OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/sia/cpis.md

 ---
 title: cpis
-description: This documentation pages describes the cpis command which allows users to visualize companies per industry based on sector and market cap
+description: "This documentation pages describes the cpis command which allows users to visualize companies per industry based on sector and market cap"
 keywords:
 - sector
 - industry